coleifer/peewee/docs/peewee/database.rst

 The above code will cause peewee to store the connection state in a thread local; each thread gets its own separate connection.

-Alternatively, Python sqlite3 module can share a connection across different threads, but you have to disable runtime checks to reuse the single connection:
+Alternatively, Python sqlite3 module can share a connection across different threads, but you have to disable runtime checks to reuse the single connection.
+This behavior can lead to subtle bugs regarding nested transactions when not used with care, so typically I do not recommend using this option.

 .. code-block:: python